eyalgursoy/hubspot-form-submit-v3/README.md

 A unique identifier representing the form in Hubspot (You will see it when you'll create the form on Hubspot)

 ## Usage
+The provided examples are in TypeScript - if you are using plain JS, just remove the types definitions.

 ```
 const HUBSPOT_PORTAL_ID = 'your_hubspot_portal_id';
 const FORM_ID = 'xxxxxxxx-xxxx-xxxx-xxxx-3fff98103f72';